Categories

 Back to this 2023 visit, we met some old friends in Changchun and had some great evenings out

 We also had a visit from my old friend Jackie and her boy Alberto, who live in Ireland now.
-Jackie was my student in Galway, back in 2001, and was home visiting her family in Shenyang.
+Jackie was my student in Galway, back in 2001, and was in China visiting her family in Shenyang.

-Interestingly. it was she that suggested I go to China all those years ago; I went and she’s stayed in Galway since.
+Interestingly, it was she that suggested I go to China all those years ago; I went and she’s stayed in Galway since – we basically swapped lives!

 I took the slow train to Beijing on my way out; I love the sleeper train – I find the quiet and the dark and the click of the tracks very soothing.